otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-adts.md

 This stack class uses an array to store the items in the stack, and the `top` variable keeps track of the index of the top item in the stack.
 The `Push` method adds a new item to the top of the stack by incrementing the `top` variable and storing the item at the new index.
 The `Pop` method removes the top item from the stack by returning the item at the current `top` index and then decrementing the `top` variable.
 The `Peek` method retrieves the top item from the stack without removing it by simply returning the item at the current `top` index.

-Overall, stacks are a useful data structure that can be used to store and manipulate data that needs to be processed in a specific order.
+Stacks are a useful data structure that can be used to store and manipulate data that needs to be processed in a specific order.
 They are especially useful for implementing undo/redo functionality and for maintaining the call stack in a program.

 ## Queue